-I was recently looking through my Betty Crocker’s cookbook (my very first cookbook).
-I saw a recipe for Au gratin potatoes and it looked and sounded so rich, creamy and delicious.
+I was recently looking through Betty Crocker’s cookbook (my very first cookbook) and I saw a recipe for Au gratin potatoes and it looked and sounded so rich, creamy, and delicious.
 Definitely not healthy but sometimes you have to splurge – you know?
 I was roasting a chicken for dinner and decided the Au gratin potatoes would be the perfect side dish.
-This was really easy to make (as long as you have a mandolin slicer to cut the potatoes – or a wonderful neighbor who has the coolest gadgets and lets you borrow them…thank you Cheryl).
+This was really easy to make (as long as you have a mandolin slicer to cut the potatoes – or a wonderful neighbor who has the coolest gadgets and lets you borrow them…thank you, Cheryl).
 I used extra sharp cheddar because it’s what I had on hand.
-I also used non-fat milk because, well, it has plenty of fat with the cheese and butter.
-It was a huge hit with my entire family and our friends who were over for dinner – everyone had seconds and there was no leftovers.
+It was a huge hit with my entire family and our friends who were over for dinner – everyone had seconds and there were no leftovers.
 It paired very nicely with my roasted chicken and a fresh green salad.

-- 4-5 large Idaho russet potatoes, peeled and sliced 1/8 th inch thick
+- 4-5 large Idaho russet potatoes, peeled and sliced 1/8-inch thick

 - 1/4 cup butter